Generating the SDK Image

 which compilers to query when a non-clang compiler is encountered in the

-field of an entry in compiler_commands.json
+command field of an entry in compiler_commands.json:

 export CLANGD_FLAGS="--query-driver=$(dirname $(which $CC))/*"